 You can reach a customer rep through online chat, phone, or Twitter.
 They also have online forums called the Nest Community where you can ask questions and get answers from experienced users and smart home enthusiasts.
 It’s helpful to have so many online resources when you have questions but it doesn’t feel very personal.

 Pro Tip: If you’re nervous about spending a lot of money on Nest, there’s a 30-day money-back guarantee.
 If you decide within 30 days of setting up your Nest Secure that you don’t like the system, you can return it to Nest for your money back.

 Is there a way to record video from my Nest Cam?

-Yes, but it requires a subscription to Nest Aware—a service that stores all video from your Nest Cam, Nest Cam IQ, and Nest Hello for up to thirty days.
+Yes, but it requires a subscription to Nest Aware—a service that stores all the footage from your Nest Cam, Nest Cam IQ, and Nest Hello for up to 30 days.
 Plans start around $5 a month.

 Do I need to have a certain router to use Nest Secure?